ohjay/cse152/pages/advice.md

       <h3 id="class">Class</h3>
       <ul class="bullets-unless-mobile">
         <li>
-          <p>Don’t look things up and don’t ask for help till you’ve really thought about the problem/idea for yourself.
-You can’t just take everybody else’s thoughts.
-(It sounds like I’m talking about cheating but I’m not; I’m talking about getting all of the insights fed to you.)
-Others’ thoughts will not always be available, so it’s not worth it in the long run.</p>
+          <p>Don’t look things up and don’t ask for help until you’ve really thought about the problem/idea for yourself.
+The thoughts of others will not always be available, so it’s not worth it in the long run to rely on them.
+On this note, <a href="https://twitter.com/karpathy/status/904807765931024384">it's good to predict results before they're told to you</a> (e.g. during lecture).</p>
         </li>
         <li>
-          <p>For CSE 152: I am going to post both slides (shorter, oriented toward presentation) and notes (longer, oriented toward reading).
-These will be posted before section, so please look over them beforehand.
-You'll get more out of lecture/section if they aren't your first time processing the concepts.
-(A multi-stage process is very critical for learning, even if it's just a warmup and a description before an exercise – consciously make an effort to iterate on your understanding!)</p>
+          <p>You'll get more out of lecture/section if they aren't your first time processing the concepts.
+A multi-stage process is in general pretty critical for learning.</p>
         </li>
         <li>
-          <p>Don't wait to start your assignment (or your studying).
-Do it now.
-Like right now.
-You can keep reading after you break new ground.</p>
+          <p>Strive for mastery over "doing better than everyone else."
+According to CSE 599, according to education research CS students ironically do better (even grade-wise) when they prioritize the former.</p>
         </li>
         <li>
           <p><a href="http://datastructur.es/sp17/materials/guides/study-guide.html">Studying for Exams, by Josh Hug</a></p>